Gentlemen, today we’re going to talk about how to get shredded.

 If you’re overweight, I’d recommend some sort of ketosis-based diet, which I will talk about more below.
 Also consider trying intermittent fasting.

-I know that recovery doesn’t seem related to burning fat and getting shredded, but trust me—it is.
+I know that recovery doesn’t seem that related to losing fat and building those muscles that you so desperately want, but trust me, it is!

-I recommend that, if you want to get shredded, you sleep nine hours a night.
+I recommend that, if you want to get ripped, you sleep nine hours a night.
 This is absolutely, 100% mandatory if you want to get jacked.

 You break down your muscles in the gym, you give them the nutrients they need in the kitchen, and you repair them while you sleep.